-I am currently a Research Associate at the Technical University of Munich where I am investigating the practical effects of induce polarization in simulations of biological systems.
-I have also developed a highly parallel implementation of the fast multipole method in the molecular dynamics package Polaris(MD), which allows for large simulations of biomolecules to be performed extremely efficiently.
+I spent several years as a Research Associate at the Technical University of Munich where I investigated the practical effects of induce polarization in simulations of biological systems.
+I continued to develop a highly parallel implementation of the fast multipole method in the molecular dynamics package Polaris(MD), which allows for large simulations of biomolecules to be performed extremely efficiently.

 Chance alignments in the sky of a massive object like a galaxy and a strong light source such as a quasar can produce spectacular lensing effects.
 Similar to candle light passing through a wine glass, the light from the quasar will be distorted by the curvature of space induced by the mass of the galaxy.
 Sometimes the same quasar will appear to be in several locations at once.
 This effect can be used to infer a range of properties about the galaxy and the Universe itself.
 In my work, I've shown how stars can be weighed and how the age of the Universe can be measured.